I want to be upfront with you…

 Or maybe you're still trying to convince yourself (and everybody else) that the problem really isn’t that bad...

-Denial is a very common aspect of any addiction (such as, for example with sex addiction).
+Denial is a very common aspect of any addiction (such as, for example with an addiction to physical relations and adult content).

 Don't for a minute think, though, that I'm judging you.